kaos-69/Mimisbrunnur/docs/INSTRUCTIONS.md

 4: A reading light

-5: A micro-SD slot/card to hold files
+5: A micro-SD slot/card to hold documents

 6: A USB-C connector for charging and programming